 And hey, as any good Who fan knows, Big Finish writers can squeeze a new story in anywhere.

-Who fans see Chris Eccleston leave the frame for a second and immediately shout "BIG FINISH BOXSET!" pic.twitter.com/K0cwRGoDTl— DREAD DAVIS (@dread_davis) August 11, 2020
+Who fans see Chris Eccleston leave the frame for a second and immediately shout "BIG FINISH BOXSET!" pic.twitter.com/K0cwRGoDTl— its still halloween (@dread_davis) August 11, 2020

 What are your predictions for when the Ninth Doctor stories might take place?
 Let us know in the comments below!